MerginMaps/docs/src/gis/ogc-api/index.md

 Save and synchronise the project.

-## WMS/WMTS and WFS connection in QGIS
+## Example WMS/WMTS and WFS connection in QGIS
-[WFS URL and WMS/WMTS URL](#enabling-ogc-api-access) from the dashboard can be used to load the web services to QGIS (or other software) to display the project data.
+[WFS URL and WMS/WMTS URL](#enabling-ogc-api-access) from the dashboard can be used to load the web services to any software that supports WFS and/or WMS (for example QGIS) to display the project data.

 ### WMS/WMTS connection
 WMS/WMTS can be connected to QGIS in the **Browser** panel: